How to Pan Fry a Burger

 The Best Pan Fried Burger Recipe

 Burger aficionados claim that nothing tastes better than a hamburger charbroiled over an open flame.
 And while grilling produces a great tasting burger and is the mainstay of backyard barbecues everywhere, there are times when it just isn't convenient to fire up the grill.
-So head inside to the kitchen and pan fry a great burger.
+Just head into the kitchen and pan fry a tasty burger.

-Burger joints have used big, flat top griddles to cook tasty burgers since the days of drive ups and car hops.
-Their old school approach to fast-frying burgers on high heat is still the secret to a great pan fried burger: Searing the outside of the burger forms a tasty crust that seals in all of those flavorful juices rather than watching all of that deliciousness drip down and flare up in the coals.
+Burger joints have used big, flat top griddles to grill burgers since the days of drive ups and car hops.
+Their old school approach to fast-frying burgers on high heat is still the secret to a great pan fried burger: sear the outside of the burger to form a tasty crust that seals in all of those flavorful juices rather than watching all of that deliciousness drip down and flare up in the coals.
 Add a few fresh toppings, a toasted bun and a little secret sauce, and you've got makings for a great tasting pan fried burger.